paolo-projects/TouchCPLib/README.md

 sudo make install
 ```

-The library will be installed in `/usr/local` path.
+The library will be installed in `/usr/local` path, by default.

+# Documentation

+The Doxygen generated documentation is available [here](https://paolo-projects.github.io/TouchCPLib)